This page may contain affiliate links. Please read my disclosure for more info.

 Can Alexa Have Multiple Spotify Accounts?

-You can use multiple Spotify Accounts with Alexa, but you’ll need to set up multiple Amazon accounts and link each Spotify account to a different Amazon account.
+To use several Spotify accounts with Alexa, create separate Amazon accounts and connect each Spotify account to its own Amazon account.

 How to Add a Second Spotify Account to Alexa